 This paper describes TRIM+, an architecture to support transparent mobility management and route optimization procedures in the IMS.
 TRIM+ supports a route optimization procedure, allowing compliant UEs to use a direct communication path to exchange user traffic.
-In particular, TRIM+ supports route optimization procedures between a MN and a compliant fixed UE, as we expect this to be a common scenario under an IMS deployment that would significantly benefit from TRIM+ facilities.
 TRIM+ also addresses packet loss management in hard handover scenarios, where the media path is disrupted during the handover of the MN.
-The designed approach, referred to as inhome buffering, enables the MN to temporarily store incoming traffic in its home network during the handover (this traffic would otherwise be dropped).
-As a proof-of-concept, we have implemented a software prototype of our architecture, supporting the different mechanisms related with session setup, transparent route optimization and transparent handover management, and we have deployed it in a real IMS test-bed.
+The designed approach, referred to as in-home buffering, enables the MN to temporarily store incoming traffic in its home network during the handover (this traffic would otherwise be dropped).
+As a proof-of-concept, we have implemented a software prototype of our architecture and we have deployed it in a real IMS testbed.
 Our evaluation includes a comparison of performance with the 3GPP IMS Service Continuity and a set of experiments, with UDP and TCP based applications, which validate our design and highlight the main benefits of our solution.